stellar-deprecated/starlight/specifications/sep-payment-channel-mechanics.md

 be exceeded because of excessive deposits.

 In both cases a party who is not a participant can deposit an amount into the escrow accounts to cause the closing transaction's payment to fail.
+Also a trustlines buying liabilities could also result in some of the available limit being consumed causing the closing transaction's payment to fail.

 ### Clawback